AMNAALMGLY/amnaalmgly.github.io/_pages/about.md

 [//]: # ()
 [//]: # ([//])
-Hello there, Thanks for landing into my personal space!
+Hello there, Thanks for landing in my personal space!
 I'm Amna.
-I was born and raised in Khartoum, Sudan, a very big and diverse country with very narraw minded and intolerant  politicians!
-I spent the last 2 years however between Senegal and US.
+I was born and raised in Khartoum, Sudan.
+I spent the last two years, however, between Senegal and the US.
-I got my undergard from Khartoum University with a major in Electrical and Electronics Engineering, where I was also interested in taking macro economics/public policy courses.
-In final year, I heard about Machine Learning and kicked off the learning journey with this project, published in IEEEXplore.
+I got my undergrad from Khartoum University with a major in Electrical and Electronics Engineering, where I was also interested in taking macroeconomics/public policy courses.
+In my final year, I heard about Machine Learning and started the learning journey with an independent research, published in IEEEXplore.

-After working in different companies there in process control and software engineering, I decided to rather go further in the ML journey and started  a one-year Master at AMMI in Senegal.
+After working in different companies in process control and software engineering, I decided to go further in the ML journey and started a one-year Master at AMMI in Senegal.
-This experience opened the gate to many possibilities, most importantly to great connections to great researches from FAIR & google AI!
+This experience opened the gate to many possibilities, most notably to great connections to researchers from FAIR and Google AI!

-More than that, I was able to learn during a 1 year internship  with David Rolnick at MILA.
+More than that, I was able to learn during a one year internship with David Rolnick at MILA.

-Fall 2022 I began A completely different experience!
-As a predoc researcher at Stanford king center, working  with Stefano Ermon, David Lobell and Irene Lo.
+Fall 2022, I began A completely different experience!
+Working As a predoc researcher at Stanford King Center under the supervision of Stefano Ermon, David Lobell and Irene Lo.

-I'm generally interested in the question of using novel data and computational methods to achieve sustainable development in low-income countries and conflict regions with a focus on climate, poverty & agricultural applications.
+I'm generally interested in using novel data and computational methods to achieve sustainable development in low-income countries and conflict regions with a focus on climate, poverty, and agricultural applications.
 I have used in the past remote sensing as a novel data source for scarce data regimes.
-But interested to explore more novel data methods
+But interested in exploring more novel data methods

 [//]: # (&#40;Link to your social media connections, too.
 This theme is set up to use [Linkedin]&#40;&#40;https://www.linkedin.com/in/amna-elmustafa-20ab8b11a/&#41;&#41; )